We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Steps to get income protection even if you have a pre-existing condition.
+How to get income protection if you have a pre-existing medical condition

 - Apply for cover and disclose details involving your pre-existing conditions.
 You can do this either with an adviser or directly with the insurer.